 Of the sixteen species of macaws found throughout South America, the blue-and-gold macaw is definitely up there in regards to parrot size.
 Averaging between 900 and 1200 grams and with a body length of almost two feet, this particular species belongs to one of the most well recognised group of birds any where in the world.

 Blue And Gold Macaw Profiles

-Age: 10 Years (DOB 27/2/2004)
+Age: 15 Years (DOB 27/2/2004)

+Being a macaw, Queto is not a species that you would find in the wilds of Australia.
 Queto is still only pretty young, considering macaws can live to around 70 years of age.
-He is probably the quietest of all the macaws here at the Zoo and has a very laid back nature.
+He is probably the quietest of all the macaws here at the zoo and has a very laid back nature.